 Here we assess common offences found in codes of conduct across the labour law spectrum in Zimbabwe.
 We review the facts and the law that resulted in the court concluding that the dismissals were fair.

-We accept that each context is unique and what the courts decided in these cases may be different from what one may face in reality.
+We accept that each context is unique and that what the courts decided in these cases may be different from what one may face in reality.
 Whilst this is so, the cases discussed here provide an important guide in our quest to understand what fairness entails.

 Any Act of Conduct or Omission Inconsistent with The Fulfilment of The Express or Implied Conditions of His or Her Contract